GoldenbergLab/naming-and-documentation-conventions/README.md

 the default branch (or `master` if created prior to late 2020; update the default to `main` if so, [see why here](https://github.com/github/renaming)).

+For our lab specifically, branches are also used to keep variations of our tasks in the same place.
+For example, if you have one variation of a task with a 7-point scale and another variation of the same task with a continuous scale, you may consider putting them on two separate branches.
+This allows us to keep the task in one place while still differentiating it.

 ### Descriptions
 Repository descriptions should include:
 - Project Name (as the title)